 - Glucose (high levels can indicate diabetes while low levels can indicate a risk of seizures, collapse, or coma)

 This isn’t an exhaustive list but simply indicates some of the factors your veterinarian might look at when assessing the health of your dog.
 Fort Lauderdale blood work for your dog at Family Pet Medical Center is good preventative medicine to promote your dog’s happy, healthy, and long life.

 Schedule Blood Work For Your Dog at Our Fort Lauderdale Animal Hospital

 You are the most knowledgeable person about your dog.
 If you see that your dog is displaying unusual behaviors despite appearing to be in overall good health, blood work can help you determine whether your dog might need further care.
-If your dog is experiencing symptoms such as vomiting, diarrhea, fatigue, loss of appetite, lethargy, or fever, you should contact Pet Royale immediately at (954) 953-4808.
+If your dog is experiencing symptoms such as vomiting, diarrhea, fatigue, loss of appetite, lethargy, or fever, you should contact Family Pet Medical Center immediately at (954) 953-4808.